cerico/musil/pages/posts/2017-09-14---connecting-router-with-state/index.md

 ### 14. Next steps

-In Part 6 we'll look at nested routes, and multiple hierarchical components per page
+In Part 6 we'll look at nested routes